Digital Diagnostic Imaging Services

 - Fine needle aspirates, though the needle biopsies,

 - Therapeutic or diagnostic abdominocentesis,

 Computed Tomography (CT)

 CT imaging provides the UVTHS with high resolution cross sectional imaging of brain, spine, chest, abdominal and limb examinations.

 CT imaging strength lies in its ability to image quickly for chest and abdominal studies so that images are not affected by the pet’s breathing.
 Exquisite bone detail is easily obtained for skull, sinuses, spine or limb studies.

 The digital images can be rebuilt and viewed in a 3D volume movie providing additional information to veterinarians.
-The 16 Slice Philips Brilliance 3.0 is a high end system used worldwide for both veterinary and human imaging.
+The CT is a high end system used worldwide for both veterinary and human imaging.

 3D DOG PELVIS